bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-It's one thing to interact ourselves with a generative piece to influence the output, but it's another thing entirely when it begins to interact with *itself*.
+It's one thing to interact ourselves with a generative piece to influence the output, but it's another thing entirely when it begins to interact with <i>itself</i>.
 This is in essence what collision detection entails.
 We'll explore an example using the bounds of a rectangle as a basic collision barrier, and we'll utilize the requestAnimationFrame() method while it's still relatively fresh in our minds.